In case you’re wondering,

 You should also expect some legal costs associated with preparing your agreement; before moving on to explain what you can do with the funds once they have been released as well as other costs associated with releasing equity from your property.
 It is worth noting that these legal costs depend on who prepares them: if it was a solicitor, then this would likely add £500 – £2000 to the transaction, whereas Legal Executives would be much cheaper.

 You can use equity release funds in several different ways: paying off debts, reducing mortgage payments, or for DIY home improvements such as an extension or conservatory.
 Of course, you should speak to your solicitor about how best to invest the money.

 Still, there are some general guidelines and recommendations, including investing in UK government bonds which provide a secure income stream with low volatility; alternatively granting loans secured against a real estate where this provides better interest rates than those available on bank deposits at present (although it is worth noting that these may not offer the same level of security).

 Understanding Equity Release

 What Are Average Equity Release Timescales?

 The process of an equity release scheme is a complex one, and it can be difficult to fully understand all the steps involved.
-The solicitor will need to know your age, how much equity you want to be released from your property and what type of property this is before they can give an accurate timeframe for when everything should be finalised regarding the whole process.
+The solicitor will need to know your age, how much equity you want to be released from your property, and what type of property this is before they can give an accurate timeframe for when everything should be finalized regarding the whole process.

 In general terms, though, there are four main stages that any person looking at applying for Equity Release scheme needs to go through: Assessment; Legal Fees; Offer Letter; Final Discharge.